Tavant Signs Kubota:

 Kubota manufactures tractors, mowers, construction and farm equipment.
 The U.S. operation accounts for about a third of global sales.
 Warranty support is provided through a network of 1,100 authorized Kubota dealers.
 Extended warranties through the Kubota Orange Protection Program are also available.

 Nathan said there was a growing need for connectivity to Kubota's dealers, deeper integration with Kubota's other internal business systems, and the growing use of both cloud computing and smartphones for data communications.
-But the software wasn't being upgraded after 4CS was sold to PTC in 2011.
+But Kubota chose not to upgrade the warranty software after 4CS was sold to PTC in 2011.
 So it was time for a change of platforms.

 Grade Point Average